Leitirion/Circleci-cypress-tests/Readme.md

 ### Examples/How to write tests
 In this repository in folder ```<project_name>/cypress/integration``` you cand find example test ```smokes.js```.
 This test visit ```https://google.com/``` and find in the title word ```Google```.
-If its true - test succeed, else failed.
+If its true then test succeed, else test failed.